 What do you mean, Excel doesn’t have a Between function?

-Excel has nearly 500 functions that can be used for a myriad of tasks, but there is still no BETWEEN
+Excel has nearly 500 functions that can be used for a myriad of tasks, but there is still no BETWEEN function.

 Sure, we can create a simple formula that checks if a number is between two other numbers, but let’s create a custom function that we can call on when needed.